capnchris-dev/UrlCleanerBot/ReadMe.md

 - [] Clean link/message

 ## Todo
+### V1
 - [x] Scan on message for urls
 - [x] Check if urls have params
 - [x] If so, check if params are in flagged params list, warn user
+- [x] Full ES source code

+### V2
-        - [] v2: offer user option to clean url for them
+- [] offer user option to clean url for them
 - []: bot sanitizes message for user automatically and deletes old message
 - []: configuration to replace or warn
 - []: slash command to send a message with sanitized url